SumaiyaZohaRODELA/Evaluating-Vector-Databases-for-Image-Similarity-Search-Cultural-Pattern-Detection/README.md

 # Evaluating-Vector-Databases-for-Image-Similarity-Search-Cultural-Pattern-Detection
 A comparative study of vec tor databases for image similarity search for cultural pattern  matching in traditional dresses.
+The effectiveness of three models, namely FAISS, CLIP, and ANNOY, is compared with the objective of identifying their efficiency in retrieving images that have a similar look to a database of traditional dress patterns in Bangladesh, India, Nepal, and Pakistan.